Editor’s note: This is the third in a series of articles about Country Dick Montana, who died onstage during a Beat Farmers performance 20 years ago.

 “The Beat Farmers played for free every weekend at the Spring Valley Inn, Perloff said.
 “They played three sets, a ton of covers and originals they had brought from their other bands, and I just kept thinking they were amazing.
 I was taping shows and sending them to Rhino, saying you’ve got to see these guys.
 (Rhino was) very much into the Blasters and Rank and File, the Long Ryders, all these roots bands that were getting signed in L.A.
 I said, ‘Hey come down and see these guys before everyone else finds out about them.’”

-Seeking a record deal, the brand new Beat Farmers made a demo tape.
+Seeking a record deal, the brand new Beat Farmers made a live demo tape.
 Although it was a rather rudimentary recording set up by Randy Fuelle, the quality is decent.
-Long after the Beat Farmers’ run came to an end, Blue found the cassette tape and it was released as an album, “Live at the Spring Valley Inn, 1983.”
+Long after the Beat Farmers’ run came to an end, Blue found the cassette tape and it was released in 2003 as an album, “Live at the Spring Valley Inn, 1983.”

 “This is hardly an audiophile experience,” Blue wrote on the album’s liner notes.
 “Sonic bitchen-ness isn’t the point here though; the ‘We don’t give-a-fuck” spirit of the original, very young Beat Farmers going through alchohol-marinated natal screams is the reason this recording holds up …”